gdm413229/swwmgz_m/README.md

    you can take your time, but in coop you better have someone to cover you while you micromanage this beast.
  - While loading shells, you can cancel by holding the reload button.
  - For a skilled combat robot like you, reloading this should be very fast.
+10 seconds tops, for all 25 barrels.

 People like to nickname it the "Ballbuster".
 You'll see why.